East End of London in popular culture

 The East End of London in popular culture covers aspects of popular culture within the area of the East End of London.
-The area is roughly that covered by the modern London Borough of Tower Hamlets, and parts of the south of the London Borough of Hackney.
+The area is roughly that covered by majority of the modern London Borough of Tower Hamlets, and parts of the south of the London Borough of Hackney.

 Themes

 Crime, poverty, vice, sexual transgression, drugs, class-conflict and multi-cultural encounters and fantasies involving Jewish, Chinese and Indian immigrants are major themes.
 Though the area has been productive of local writing talent, from the time of Oscar Wilde's The Picture of Dorian Gray (1891) the idea of 'slumming it' in the 'forbidden' East End has held a fascination for a coterie of the literati.

 The image of the East Ender changed dramatically between the 19th century and the 20th.
 From the 1870s they were characterised in culture as often shiftless, untrustworthy and responsible for their own poverty.
 However, many East Enders worked in lowly but respectable occupations such as carters, porters and costermongers.
 This later group particularly became the subject of music hall songs at the turn of the century, with performers such as Marie Lloyd, Gus Elen and Albert Chevalier establishing the image of the humorous East End Cockney and highlighting the conditions of ordinary workers.
 This image, buoyed by close family and social links, and the community's fortitude in the Second World War, came to be represented in literature and film.
 However, with the rise of the Kray Twins, in the 1960s, the dark side of East End character returned, with a new emphasis on criminality and gangsterism.